Low and Slow Whole Roast Chicken

 This recipe produces chicken with very juicy meat.
 For a more traditional texture, increase the probe temperature to 155°F (68°C) and the oven temperature to 160°F (71°C).
 No matter your target temperature, you can keep the chicken warm for up to 3 hours before searing by dropping the oven temperature to 142°F (61°C).

-The oven may get smoky during the searing stage from drippings pyrolyzing, and that’s okay—it’s adding flavor back to the bird.
+The oven may get smoky during the searing stage from drippings pyrolyzing, and that’s okay — you're adding flavor back to the bird.